bramley/phplist-plugin-ckeditor/README.md

 ## Version history ##

     version     Description
-    2.6.2+20210428  Allow the plugin to be a dependency of phplist 2.6.1+20200807  Use CKEditor version 4.14.1
+    2.6.3+20220313  Use HTTP_X_FORWARDED_FOR when present for the kcfinder session stamp 2.6.2+20210428  Allow the plugin to be a dependency of phplist 2.6.1+20200807  Use CKEditor version 4.14.1
     2.6.0+20200801  Support having an upload image directory for each admin